Woolgoolga - Arrawarra

 In terms of cultural diversity, Woolgoolga - Arrawarra records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Woolgoolga-Arrawarra has a higher than average cultural diversity, with 19.5% of its population born overseas and 15.6% speaking a language other than English at home.
-Christianity is the predominant religion in Woolgoolga-Arrawarra, making up 40.7% of its population.
-Notably, the category 'Other' comprises 10.4%, significantly higher than the Rest of NSW average of 3.3%.
+Woolgoolga-Arrawarra exhibited above-average cultural diversity, with 19.5% of its population born overseas and 15.6% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 40.7% of people in Woolgoolga-Arrawarra.
+The most notable overrepresentation was in the 'Other' category, which constituted 10.4% of the population, significantly higher than the Rest of NSW average of 0.8%.

 Frequently Asked Questions - Diversity